dawnwallet/dawn-key-management/README.md

   account.signDigest([])
 ```
 #### Decryption
-  It decrypts the privateKey, and returns the byte array representation.
+  It decrypts the privateKey, and returns the bytes representation.
-  It reveals the private key by calling this method.
 ```Swift
   account.revealPrivateKey()
 ```